Your pension in your pocket

 You can use your ISA savings to support your future plans, as they can provide a tax-free income or lump sum as required.

-You can make the most of your annual ISA allowance and continue to save up to £20,000 per year (tax year 2024/2025), and split it between cash or stocks and shares.
+You can make the most of your annual ISA allowance and continue to save up to £20,000 (for the current tax year), and split it between cash or stocks and shares.

 You may already have property or intend to purchase a buy-to-let property as a source of retirement income.
 Property can be considered complementary to other sources of money in retirement alongside pensions and ISAs.
 This would mean you don’t have all your eggs in one basket.